 You have now got a brief idea of the roles and responsibilities; now, let us have a look at the paychecks you can expect.
 Though this figure is highly relative to computer science has a huge set of dimensions with an average salary of $80,000 and increasing.
 This ranges from as low as approximately $50,000 to as high as $130,000.

-Like every other engineering domain, computer science requires you to possess technical and a practical skill set to be employable.
+Like every other engineering domain, computer science requires you to possess the technical and practical skill set to be employable.
 Computer professionals need to be dedicated and determined to work for heavy deadlines under constant pressure.
 The product outcome as a result of this hard work is worth celebrating.
 I hope this article would have solved major queries of yours.
 Feel free to write to us with your questions and stay connected to our blog for more articles.

 This has been a guide to a career in Computer Science.
 Here we have discussed the introduction to Computer Science, Education, Career Path, Job Positions, Salary. you may also look at the following article to learn more –